-EDU660 Educational Policy: Current Issues/Effects on Curriculum credits: 0.5
+EDU660 Educational Policy: Current Issues/Effects on Curriculum

 Participants examine educational policies at the local, state and national levels.
 They will explore complex questions effecting curriculum in social and historical contexts.
 Current legislation and its effects on the educational community, such as the standards-based movement, will be examined.